adelina-lee/serviceappointmentsystem-fyp/README.md

 # 📅 Service Appointment System
-This is a service appointment system for booking or reservation or appointments, developed for my final year project (FYP) as a student in university, mainly using Python's Django web framework and PostgreSQL database.
+This is a service appointment system website for booking or reservation or appointments, developed for my final year project (FYP) as a student in university, mainly using Python's Django web framework and PostgreSQL database.

 ## 📝 Details
 🔹Purpose: To develop an appointment booking system for Trisome